amanroa/data310/project1.md

 the price to be around $1,250,000.
 The MSE for the bathroom model was 169.7700979384024, so even higher than the bedroom model.

-So I decided to combine both of these models.
+So, I decided to combine both of these models.

 ![](images/housing_loss.png)